axetroy/roll/README.md

 add an item to roller.

 - item: any thing except **undefined** and **null**
-- rank: rank of this item. you can set any number >0, no need the make the in 10 total.
+- rank: rank of the item. you can set any number >0, no need the make them in 10 total.

 ### .roll(): any